vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

+MainWindow.fxml - Houses the rest of the fxml in Stackpane

+CommandBox.fxml - Stackpane where the user writes input

+EntryListPanel.fxml -  Houses a ListView<Entry>

+EntryListCard.fxml- (not housed by Mainwindow.fxml) contains the data from each entry

+HelpWindow.fxml - Help menu item (not a stack pane) used to display the help menu

+ResultDisplay.fxml - Prints results to user

+StatusBarFooter - Dosent seem to do anything

 ### Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)